 A Saudi-led coalition, made up of several Arab countries, began a military campaign in March 2015 aimed at restoring the Yemeni government and preventing the Houthis and forces loyal to deposed President Ali Abdullah Saleh from taking power.

-The ongoing conflict has left thousands dead as the Saudi-led coalition continues its attacks on Houthi rebels, who are backed by Iran.
+The ongoing conflict has left thousands dead as the Saudi-led coalition continues its

 The fighting has led the World Food Programme struggling to cope with the demand.